dcooney/flexpanel/README.md

 flexpanel
 =========

-A Responsive Panel Navigation for Mobile and Desktop
+A responsive scrolling panel navigation for mobile and desktop